 Is a Midwife Right for You?

-At Memorial Family Care Birthing Centers, midwives can take care of women's health throughout their lifespan.
+At Memorial Family Care Birthing Center, midwives can take care of women's health throughout their lifespan.

 Midwives are there to help meet mother's labor and delivery wishes and ensure babies are delivered safely.
 Learn more about the option of having a midwife at Memorial.

 Sylvia Obernuefemann, a certified nurse midwife, explains that she was a nurse first and then went back to school to become a nurse midwife.
 She has a master's degree in nursing.
 Her role is to care for women throughout the lifespan, not just when they are pregnant but also when her patients first start having periods, need birth control, become pregnant, or are menopausal.
 She loves watching women become mothers because it changes them so fundamentally.
 She said it isn't just about having a baby but becoming a mother.

 Talk a little about the different choices available to women using a midwife.